 - Bring your left hand back to the floor, and repeat this action on the other side to complete one rep.

-As you stabilize your core while circling the med ball above your head, your abs will feel the burn.
+As you stabilize your core while circling the medicine ball above your head, your abs will feel the burn.
 Your arms will feel it, too!

 - Stand with your feet hip width apart with a slight bend in your knees.
 Keeping your spine in neutral, lift a five- to eight-pound medicine ball overhead.